 · Set any colour balance, gamma or contrast controls for the camera to their ‘Neutral’ state.

 · If your camera has a physical shutter (DSLR) or takes a long time to download a frame (large CCD), put the camera into Still Mode.

 To begin the process, select Sensor Analysis from the Tools menu.
 Any existing tool (such as the Histogram or Live Stacking) will close and the Sensor Analysis will open.
 The selection area rectangle will also appear in the image preview area.

 Some basic instructions and a small image histogram will show in the Sensor Analysis tool window.
 Only check the Skip Binning Measurements checkbox if sensor analysis has failed or become stuck at the final stage of measuring the effects of binning in a previous run.
 Once you have checked you are ready, press the Start button.

-Once the Start button is pressed, SharpCap will automatically select the highest gain level that will be tested during the sensor analysis (this may not be the highest gain that your camera supports – some cameras have a very wide range of gains, in which case the highest gains will be excluded from analysis to make the process more reliable).
+Once the Start button is pressed, SharpCap will automatically select the lowest gain level of your camera.
 SharpCap will also automatically adjust the camera exposure to correctly expose the region inside the Selection Rectangle.

 If the selected area is not uniform then the histogram will have more than one peak or an asymmetric peak.
 If the exposure time is too long or too short then a warning message will be shown in red giving instructions on what changes need to be made.
 Both of these situations are shown in the image below.